RetroDECK/ES-DE/USERGUIDE.md

 This can of course be set in the ES-DE launcher entry for the desktop environment so that the normal menu entry can be used.

 A drawback with this approach is that the complete system resolution will be switced temporarily, meaning alt-tab switching between application will display them also in this lower resolution.
-Upon exiting ES-DE the previous 4K resolution will however be restored.
+Upon exiting ES-DE the previous 4K resolution should however be restored.
+This seems to be somehow driver-dependent though as for example the proprietary Nvidia Linux drivers (as always) do not seem to behave properly but the AMD open source drivers apparently work fine.
+So testing is required to see if this approach of running the application at a lower resolution than the screen resolution is possible.

 This only works well for Unix/Linux at the moment as Windows and macOS will run in windowed mode due to technical limitations in these operating systems.
 There may be workarounds for the actual emulator as well that I'm not aware of, making it possible to force a specific resolution while still running ES-DE in 4K.